harshp30/LiveDashcamCarDetection/README.md

 This is a computer vision model which utilizes open-cv and tensorflow object-detection to make predicitions on images and a live video feed showing detected vehicles.
 The model can differeniate between 5 different vehicle types ('Ambulance', 'Bus', 'Car', 'Motorcycle', 'Truck').

+The first thing I did when approaching this project was create a virtual environement where all packages would be isolated from the rest of teh computer this helped a lot with organization.
+Once all of the neccessary packages, dependencies, and dataset where gathered

 ## Use Case: